- Have you ever been caught in the grip of addiction?

-One of the first steps to overcoming a controlling habit is an understanding what it is and the hold it has over you.
+One of the first steps to overcoming a controlling habit is to understand what it is and how it has a hold on you.

 - Repetition of pleasurable and therefore habit-forming behavior, plus escalating tolerance and desire.